PanGalacticTech/linux-cheatsheets/auto_start_browser_kiosk.md

 _____________________________________________________________________________________

-## THIS BIT WORKED - Note this is the 1st example above
+## Method 4?
+THIS BIT WORKED - Note this is the 1st example above

 Notes#
 Yes I had the same problem and the instructions on this stack overflow page helped fix it: